benshaw2/InternetSafetyAdventures/docs/activities/FickleFlicks.md

-# WrongLink Activity Documentation
+# FickleFlicks Activity Documentation

-WrongLink is an educational simulation designed to teach children about the importance of verifying links before clicking them.
+FickleFlicks is an educational simulation designed to teach children about the importance of verifying links before clicking them.

 It uses a mock “kids’ streaming site” to create a safe, hands-on learning moment.
 When users attempt to watch a video, they are redirected to an explanatory page that reveals the trick and discusses how to stay safe online.